Bonnyrigg Rose boss Robbie Horn frustrated by refereeing decision again but proud of his players

 Bonnyrigg keeper Paddy Martin saved well from Armour in the second half and McGachie, who came off the bench, stopped a Munro header on the line with his chest.
 Horn made a triple sub after his team fell behind and his team roared back to finish the game in the ascendency, Forfar dropping deeper as the clock ticked down.

-After equaliser they pressed for a winner, roared on by another impressive crowd of 744.
+After equalising the Midlothian side pressed for a winner, backed by another impressive crowd of 744.
 Doan’s fierce right-foot shot was well saved and McGachie thought he had grabbed the winner in injury time only to be flagged offside.